lennart-finke/kakikun/README.md

 cd kakikun
 cargo run --release --no-default-features --features windows
 ```
 And then you can move target/release/kakikun where you want.
-I'm trying very hard to properly package this, too, of course.
+If you'd like some other installation medium, tell me and I'll do my best :)

 ## Heritage
 Kakikun is written in Rust and a mischievous child of the TUI (Text User Interface) library ![cursive](https://github.com/gyscos/cursive).
 Another star of the show is the Rust image processing library.
 Thanks lots!